 - You add the spices to the hot butter which makes them taste amazing with a deeper, stronger, and more pleasant taste.

-- When the cookies come out of the oven, you flatten them with the bottom of the glass.
+- When the cookies come out of the oven, you flatten them with the bottom of a glass.
 This does something magical to the texture.

-- Butter: we add an extra step when it comes to the butter, we brown it on the stove top!
-This steps helps to ensure that the cookies get crisp by removing some of the water from the butter and it adds a ton of deep flavor to the cookies.
+- Butter – We brown the butter on the stove top!
+This steps helps to ensure that the cookies get crisp by removing some of the water from the butter and it adds a deep flavor to the cookies.

-- Molasses: you don't need a lot in this recipe but it helps to add depth of flavor to the cookies and helps make them that classic deep golden brown color.
+- Molasses – This helps to add depth of flavor to the cookies and helps make them that classic deep golden brown color.

 Gingersnaps are thin, crispy, and very prominent in ginger flavor.
 Gingerbread cookies tend to be a soft cookie that are sweeter and have a more balanced flavor between the ginger, cinnamon, and cloves.
 You can find my amazing soft gingerbread cookie recipe here.